 IIS (Windows): The Microsoft IIS web server generates an access log file and displays errors in the Windows Event Viewer instead of writing them to a log file.
 The access log file, which is in the W3C Extended Log File Format by default, is a record of all incoming HTTP requests to the web server.
 You can also use the W3C Common Logfile Format for the access log.
-For more information, see the documentation for the Microsoft IIS web server.
+See the documentation for the Microsoft IIS web server.

-Apache (OS X): The Apache web server generates an access log file and an error log file.
+Apache (macOS): The Apache web server generates an access log file and an error log file.
 The Apache access log file, which is in the W3C Common Logfile Format by default, is a record of all incoming HTTP requests to the web server.
 The Apache error log is a record of problems involving processing HTTP requests.
-For more information on these log files, see the documentation for the Apache web server.
+See the documentation for the Apache web server.

-Note For information on the W3C Common Logfile Format and the W3C Extended Log File Format, see the World Wide Web Consortium website at http://www.w3.org.
+Note For information on the W3C Common Logfile Format and the W3C Extended Log File Format, see the World Wide Web Consortium website at www.w3.org.